KofiAnnan97/games_sales_scrapper/README.md

 # Game Sales Scrapper
-The purpose of this script is to scrape the game price data from PC storefronts to determine whether a game has reached a desired, user-defined price.
-If any listed games fall below the price threshold an email will be sent containing all applicable games.
+A script that checks multiple storefront to determine if a game has reached a user-defined price.
+Automation can be set up to send an email if any game is at or falls below their respective price threshold.

 ### Tested Environments
 | Operating System | Tested              |